Camille Sullivan

-Camille Sullivan (born July 7, 1975) is a Canadian actress.
-She has starred in various films and television series.
+Camille Sullivan (born July 6, 1975) is a Canadian actress.
 Among her notable television appearances are Rookie Blue, Da Vinci's Inquest, Intelligence and Shattered.
-She won a Leo Award for her role in Normal.
+She won a Leo Award for her role in the drama film Normal (2007).
+Other film credits include The Butterfly Effect (2004), Sisters & Brothers (2011), and Ally Was Screaming (2014).
+Sullivan was nominated for a Gemini Award in 2008 for her portrayal of the character of Francine Reardon in Intelligence, who is the cocaine and alcohol addict ex-wife of a West Coast crime boss.